 The University is rated in the top 100 by the QS World University Rankings, priding itself on research-led critical thinking that aims to make an impact in the world.
 With our academics producing world class and internationally recognised research, The University of Sheffield has developed a reputation for research quality.
 Central to this is our large body of postgraduate research students, over 2000 across our departments and over 600 in the Faculty of Social Sciences.
 By supporting and engaging with our postgraduate research community, we encourage a friendly, productive and inclusive atmosphere.

-Study your PhD in the Faculty of Social Sciences and you will have access to world class training alongside your doctoral study.
-Our Social Sciences Doctoral Training programme is tailored to your individual needs to ensure you have the right skills you need to develop your research.
+As part of the Faculty of Arts and Humanities you will have access to world class training alongside your doctoral study.
+The Doctoral Training programme is tailored to your individual needs to ensure you have the right skills you need to develop your research.

 School of East Asian Studies.